Colorectal cancer: Genomics and epigenomics

+Microbiome and infectious agents

+Several studies show that tumors are consistently associated with reduced microbial diversity and the enrichment of specific taxa capable of promoting inflammation and immune modulation.
+Fusobacterium species are enriched in colorectal cancer tissue compared with adjacent normal mucosa, suggesting a selective tumor microenvironment for these bacteria.
+Recent experimental work has shown that membrane vesicles derived from selected Clostridioides difficile strains can induce epithelial–mesenchymal transition in colonic epithelial cells, providing mechanistic insights into how this pathogen may contribute to colorectal carcinogenesis.

+Other pathogens have also been linked to colorectal carcinogenesis.
+Studies report enrichment of Clostridia and other pro-inflammatory taxa in tumor tissue, accompanied by production of metabolites with mutagenic potential and changes in host gene expression.
+Other studies similarly suggest that patients with a higher "dysbiosis index," characterized by expansion of pathogenic taxa such as Escherichia coli and Fusobacterium nucleatum and depletion of beneficial genera like Bifidobacterium and Lactobacillus, may carry an increased risk of developing colorectal cancer.

+Collectively, these findings support the view that disturbances in the gut microbiome can influence colorectal carcinogenesis through multiple mechanisms.

 Diagnosis

-Colorectal cancer diagnosis is performed by sampling of areas of the colon suspicious for possible tumor development, typically during colonoscopy or sigmoidoscopy, depending on the location of the lesion.
-It is confirmed by microscopical examination of a tissue sample.
+Colorectal cancer diagnosis is performed by sampling areas of the colon suspicious for possible tumor development, typically during colonoscopy or sigmoidoscopy, depending on the location of the lesion.

 Medical imaging

 A colorectal cancer is sometimes initially discovered on CT scan.

-Presence of metastases is determined by a CT scan of the chest, abdomen and pelvis.
+The presence of metastases is determined by a CT scan of the chest, abdomen, and pelvis.
 Other potential imaging tests such as PET and MRI may be used in certain cases.
-The latter is often used for rectal lesions to determine its local stage and to facilitate preoperative planning.
+MRI is particularly useful to determine the local stage of the tumor and to plan the optimal surgical approach.

+MRI is also performed after completion of neoadjuvant chemoradiotherapy to identify patients who achieve a complete response.
+Patients with a complete response on both MRI and endoscopy may not require surgical resection and can avoid unnecessary surgical morbidity and complications.
+Patients selected for non-surgical treatment of rectal cancer should have periodic MRI scans, receive physical examinations, and undergo endoscopy procedures to detect any tumor re-growth which can occur in a minority of these patients.
+When local recurrence occurs, periodic follow-up can detect it when it is still small and curable with salvage surgery.
+In addition, MRI tumor regression grades (mrTRG vs. pTRG = pathological tumor regression grade) can be assigned after chemoradiotherapy which correlate with patients' long-term survival outcomes.

 Histopathology

 The histopathologic characteristics of the tumor are reported from the analysis of tissue taken from a biopsy or surgery.
 A pathology report contains a description of the microscopical characteristics of the tumor tissue, including both tumor cells and how the tumor invades into healthy tissues and finally if the tumor appears to be completely removed.
-The most common form of colon cancer is adenocarcinoma, constituting between 95% to 98% of all cases of colorectal cancer.
-Other, rarer types include lymphoma, adenosquamous and squamous cell carcinoma.
+The most common form of colon cancer is adenocarcinoma, constituting between 95% and 98% of all cases of colorectal cancer.
+Other, rarer types include lymphoma, adenosquamous, and squamous cell carcinoma.
 Some subtypes are more aggressive.
 Immunohistochemistry may be used in uncertain cases.